Venkoul99/radio-flix/README.md

 - [x] Show First and Last name of the user in the news

 ## 12. Account details:
-No time for documentation just do it!
+[ ] No time for documentation just do it!
 Blame the user if something happens

 Looks like account details cannot be edited, the information can be taken only from Login

 ## 13. Show my news
-Button to show only my news
+[x] Button to show only my news

+## 14. Fix Router.tsx

 ## Notes
 1. Latest Games